Problems

 How can you deduce the usual Pigeonhole principle from this statement?

-Each integer point on the numerical axis is colored either white or black and the numbers \(2016\) and \(2017\) are colored differently.
-Prove that there are three identically colored integers which sum up to zero.
+Each integer on the number line is coloured either white or black.
+The numbers \(2016\) and \(2017\) are coloured differently.
+Prove that there are three identically coloured integers which sum to zero.

 Each integer on the number line is coloured either yellow or blue.
 Prove that there is a colour with the following property: For every natural number \(k\), there are infinitely many numbers of this colour divisible by \(k\).